Tachyon: Mass

 (where p is the relativistic momentum of the bradyon and m is its rest mass) should still apply, along with the formula for the total energy of a particle:

 This equation shows that the total energy of a particle (bradyon or tachyon) contains a contribution from its rest mass (the "rest mass–energy") and a contribution from its motion, the kinetic energy.
 When $v$ (the particle's velocity) is larger than $c$ (the speed of light), the denominator in the equation for the energy is imaginary, as the value under the square root is negative.
-Because the total energy of the particle must be real (and not a complex or imaginary number) in order to have any practical meaning as a measurement, the numerator must also be imaginary: i.e. the rest mass m must be imaginary, as a pure imaginary number divided by another pure imaginary number is a real number.
+Because the total energy of the particle must be real (and not a complex or imaginary number) in order to have any practical meaning as a measurement, the numerator must also be imaginary (i.e. the rest mass m must be imaginary, as a pure imaginary number divided by another pure imaginary number is a real number).

 In some modern formulations of the theory, the mass of tachyons is regarded as real.

 Speed

 One curious effect is that, unlike ordinary particles, the speed of a tachyon increases as its energy decreases.
 In particular, $E$ approaches zero when $v$ approaches infinity.
 (For ordinary bradyonic matter, $E$ increases with increasing speed, becoming arbitrarily large as $v$ approaches $c$, the speed of light.)
-Therefore, just as bradyons are forbidden to break the light-speed barrier, so too are tachyons forbidden from slowing down to below c, because infinite energy is required to reach the barrier from either above or below.
+Therefore, just as bradyons are forbidden to break the light-speed barrier, so are tachyons forbidden from slowing down to below c, because infinite energy is required to reach the barrier from either above or below.

-As noted by Albert Einstein, Tolman, and others, special relativity implies that faster-than-light particles, if they existed, could be used to communicate backwards in time.
+As noted by Albert Einstein, Richard C. Tolman, and others, special relativity implies that faster-than-light particles, if they existed, could be used to communicate backwards in time.